Patrick Nix

-Patrick Nix is an American football coach and former player.
+Patrick Nix is an American football coach and former player who currently serves as the head coach of Central High School in Phenix City, Alabama.
 He played college football as a quarterback at Auburn University from 1992 to 1995.
-Nix served as the head football coach at Henderson State University from 1999 to 2000, compiling a record of 3–19.

 Playing career

 Nix played high school football at Etowah High School in Attalla, Alabama.
 He then attended Auburn University, where he was a standout quarterback for the Auburn Tigers.
 He came in for an injured Stan White against Alabama to help lead the Tigers to a perfect 11–0 record during his sophomore season in 1993.
 Nix graduated in 1995 as the school's career leader in passing efficiency.
-At Auburn, Nix played under head coach Terry Bowden; offensive coordinator Tommy Bowden, future head coach for Clemson; and quarterbacks coach Jimbo Fisher, current head coach at Texas A&M. Nix holds the Auburn passing record for the most pass completions in a game with 34 completions against Arkansas.
+At Auburn, Nix played under head coach Terry Bowden; offensive coordinator Tommy Bowden, future head coach for Clemson; and quarterbacks coach Jimbo Fisher, former head coach at Florida State and Texas A&M. Nix holds the Auburn passing record for the most pass completions in a game with 34 completions against Arkansas.